uport-project/specs/messages/signtypeddata.md

 Name | Description | Required
 ---- | ----------- | --------
-[`iss`](https://tools.ietf.org/html/rfc7519#section-4.1.1) | The DID of the signing identity| yes [`sub`](https://tools.ietf.org/html/rfc7519#section-4.1.2) | The DID of the identity you want the user to sign the claims ABOUT | no
+[`iss`](https://tools.ietf.org/html/rfc7519#section-4.1.1) | The DID of the signing identity| yes [`iat`](https://tools.ietf.org/html/rfc7519#section-4.1.6) | The time of issuance | yes [`exp`](https://tools.ietf.org/html/rfc7519#section-4.1.4) | Expiration time of JWT | no
-[`aud`](https://tools.ietf.org/html/rfc7519#section-4.1.3) | The DID or URL of the audience of the JWT.
-Our libraries or app will not accept any JWT that has someone else as the audience| no
-[`iat`](https://tools.ietf.org/html/rfc7519#section-4.1.6) | The time of issuance | yes
-[`exp`](https://tools.ietf.org/html/rfc7519#section-4.1.4) | Expiration time of JWT | no
 `type` | MUST have the value `eip712Req` | yes